christiansmith/OAuth2Server/README.md

 Please fork the repository if you intend to contribute.
 Otherwise just clone this repo.

     $ git clone https://github.com/christiansmith/OAuth2Server.git

+You'll need to create a configuration file for development.
+Config files are loaded based on the NODE_ENV setting.
+By default, config.development.json is loaded and the server will look for a redis instance at localhost.

 To get started experimenting, there's a script for generating sample data in your configured storage target.